dennoa/react-mf/README.md

 1. `. ./docker-build.sh` to build local docker images
 1. `docker compose` to run everything, same ports as above

+In any case, it will only work if you run it whilst on the VPN.

 ## Notes

 1. Make use of the singleton option for shared libraries since many cannot handle having multiple instances (react-dom and styled-components for example).